 The UK Department for Environment Food and Rural Affairs (Defra) has commissioned a team led by RPA to assess the impacts of the UK’s exit from the European Union (‘Brexit’) on the operation of a broad range of businesses in the chemicals value chain - click here to see a letter confirming our appointment.

 We are looking for companies willing to take part in semi-structured interviews (of around one hour) on their expectations post-EU exit and provide information that will help Defra to assess the costs and benefits of future options for a new UK regime for chemicals.
+Please note all data will be handled in accordance with the privacy notice.

 If you/your company would like to be a part of the study, please complete the registration form at this link.